Feeding in the First 8 Months

 Deficiencies

-It is important to note that deficiencies or imbalances of minerals and vitamins can cause skeletal and muscular deformities, in particular an imbalance of calcium and phosphorus leading to Developmental Orthopaedic Disease.
+It is important to note that deficiencies or imbalances of minerals and vitamins can cause skeletal and muscular deformities, in particular an imbalance of calcium and phosphorus can lead to Developmental Orthopaedic Disease.
 Australian paddocks tend to lack the trace minerals copper and zinc and some can also be calcium deficient.
 It is therefore recommended to have the pasture quality of your paddocks assessed in order to understand how to manage the mineral and vitamin intake requirements of your mare.

 If you are ever unsure, it is always a good idea to contact an equine nutritionist or your vet in order to create a feeding plan that best suits the needs of your pregnant mare and foal.